pixa-pics/pixa-pics.github.io/README.md

 # How can it work thanks to sponsorship?

 ![](https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/screenshots/SPONSORS.jpeg)

-**Regular king participants is rigged to the statues as it follows:**
+**Regular king participants CREATORS is rigged to the statues as it follows:**

 Gold ($ 6K/Month), Silver ($ 4K/Month), and Bronze ($ 2K/Month) supporters (VISIBLE IN SETTINGS) enable Pixa.Pics to have a bigger team soon while benefiting a positive cashflow to pay everything that is related to activities from development to marketing content/analyses and production.</p>

 > **Thanks for support!**

-# Getting further, in the height of the hill, with the king that owns a while greater.
+## Getting further, in the height of the hill, with the king that owns a while greater.

 **Great is this king, the king kills that is good, you can't kill what is good but you can kill the king!**